 Do IPAs Have More Alcohol?

 First, let’s look into why some beers have a stronger ABV than others.
-We’ll try and explain the scientific process in layman’s terms.
+I’ll try and explain the scientific process in layman’s terms.
 During the fermentation process, the yeast eats the sugar from the malted grain.

 Then, yeast converts this sugar to alcohol and CO2.
 The more sugar the yeast eats, the more alcohol it produces.